msilva2203/Spectre/README.md

 Epic Games: For Unreal Engine 5.

 ## Contact
-For any questions or suggestions, feel free to open an issue or contact us at marcosilva2203@outlook.pt.
+For any questions or suggestions, feel free to open an issue or contact me at marcosilva2203@outlook.pt.